 I don't know about you, but I spent a lot of 2020 walking with my husband outdoors.
 We are fortunate to have miles of walking trails in our community and even during the most severe lockdown, we were able to log over four miles a day.
 I know the scientific evidence for being outside for enjoying nature, but I really came face to face with it during this challenging time.
 I also discovered several books, articles, TED talks and podcasts about how amazing trees are.
 Even though trees are rooted in place and seem to have little control over their environment, they are agile.
 They communicate.
 They cooperate.
 They look after one another.
 This is especially true for the old trees.
 This is a great metaphor for how agile works and especially applies to my role in the agile space.
 This presentation is about my year long journey to learn more about trees and in the process learn the secret of agility and what it might mean for my life and death.

-Linda Rising is an independent consultant based in Nashville, Tennessee.
-Linda has a Ph.D. from Arizona State University in the field of object-based design metrics and a background that includes university teaching and industry work in telecommunications, avionics, and tactical weapons systems.
-An internationally known presenter on topics related to patterns, retrospectives, the change process, and how your brain works, Linda is the author of a number of publications and five books: Design Patterns in Communications; The Pattern Almanac 2000, A Patterns Handbook; and, co-authored with Mary Lynn Manns, Fearless Change: Patterns for Introducing New Ideas and More Fearless Change.
-Find more information about Linda at www.lindarising.org.
+Linda Rising has a Ph.D. from Arizona State University in the field of object-based design metrics and a background that includes university teaching and industry work in telecommunications, avionics, and strategic weapons systems.
+An internationally known presenter on topics related to patterns, retrospectives, agile development approaches, and the change process, Linda is the author of numerous articles and five books.
+She was honored by the World Agility Forum in 2020 with their Lifetime Achievement Award.